HnH/di/README.md

     return Implementation, SecondImplementation
 })

-// Singleton may also accept naming option which means that returned Implementation will be available only under provided name err = di.Singleton(func() (Abstraction) {
+// Singleton may also accept naming option which means that returned Implementation will be available only under provided name. err = di.Singleton(func() (Abstraction) {
     return Implementation
 }, di.WithName("customName"))

-// Name can be provided for each of the Implementations if there are more than one err = di.Singleton(func() (Abstraction, SecondAbstraction) {
+// Name can be provided for each of the Implementations if there are more than one. err = di.Singleton(func() (Abstraction, SecondAbstraction) {
     return Implementation, SecondImplementation
 }, di.WithName("customName", "secondCustomName"))